MdTasnimKabirAyman/NTLM-Hash-Generator/README.md

 # NTLM-Hash-Generator

-This python script converts string into NTLM hashes.
+This python script can convert strings into NTLM hashes.